CLImage: Human-Annotated Datasets for Complementary-Label Learning: Conclusion

+In this work, we used a specific protocol to collect complementary labels, but we acknowledge there are several alternative protocols that could also be considered.
+Here we highlight possibilities while explaining the rationale behind our current design choices.

+The first alternative would be to provide annotators with more than four classes.
+However, realistically, increasing the number beyond four would significantly increase the effort required from annotators.
+We chose four because it is a common standard for multiple-choice scenarios and was effectively employed in prior research~\citep{wei2022learning} that used human annotations to collect noisy labels in real-world settings.
+Nevertheless, we admit exploring different numbers of labels beyond four presents an interesting area for future research in complementary dataset.

+A second alternative, we considered was using a simple ``yes/no'' format.
+However, this approach posed two main issues.
+First, it would generate a dataset containing both true and complementary labels, which conflicts with our goal of creating a purely complementary dataset.
+Second, the resulting dataset would likely contain increased noise, complicating clear analysis and validation of the label transition assumptions.

+Another possible protocol involves explicitly hiding the true label during annotation to minimize noise.
+However, this approach is less realistic since, in real-world scenarios, true labels are typically unknown (otherwise complementary annotation will not be necessary).
+Note that part of our current dataset, which does not have choices that include the true label, can be taken to analyze the effect of such a protocol.
+We show in Figure~\ref{fig:hidden_true_label}) that such a protocol does not lead to much change of the transition matrix (except for the diagonal noise removal) and label distribution, when compared with our original choice of protocol.

+We view our work as an initial exploration into collecting complementary labels, and we hope that this work will inspire the future work on other possible collection protocols of complementary label.

 In this paper, we devised a protocol to collect complementary labels from human annotators.
-Utilizing this protocol, we curated two real-world datasets, CLCIFAR10 and CLCIFAR20, and made them publicly available to the research community.
+Utilizing this protocol, we curated four real-world datasets, CLCIFAR10, CLCIFAR20, CLMicroImageNet10, and CLMicroImageNet20 and made them publicly available to the research community.
 Through our meticulous analysis of these datasets, we confirmed the presence of noise and bias in the human-annotated complementary labels, challenging some of the underlying assumptions of existing CLL algorithms.
 Extensive benchmarking experiments revealed that noise is a critical factor that undermines the effectiveness of most existing CLL algorithms.
 Furthermore, the biased complementary labels can trigger overfitting, even for algorithms explicitly designed to leverage this bias information.
-These findings emphasize the need for the community to dedicate more effort to developing CLL algorithms that are robust to both noise and bias.
+In addition, our study on the validation objective for CLL suggests that validating with only complementary labels causes significant performance degrading.
+These findings emphasize the need for the community to dedicate more effort on those issues.
 The curated datasets pave the way for the community to create more practical and applicable CLL solutions.